 - We highly recommend that you marinate the tofu overnight so it gets a chance to absorb all the marinade flavors.

-- Ginger and sesame oil are not traditional flavors found in lemongrass tofu, but we used them to add more flavor.
+- Ginger and sesame oil may not be traditionally found in lemongrass tofu, but we used them to add more flavor.

-- 1 tbsp of mayo per sandwich may seem like a lot, but that amount works great in this sandwich.
+- 1 tablespoon of vegan mayo per sandwich may seem like a lot, but that amount works great in this sandwich.
 Just try it.

 - All the components of this recipe can be made ahead of time.
 Toast the baguette and assemble the sandwich right before eating.